 Flight Lieutenant Daniel Kehoe

-Flight Lieutenant Dan Kehoe, 33, grew up in Maryborough, QLD and had a pilots licence at 16 years of age, before he had even driven a car.
+Flight Lieutenant Dan Kehoe, 33, grew up in Maryborough, QLD and had flown solo at 16 years of age, before he had even driven a car.
 In 2000 he graduated from the Australian Defence Force Academy with a BSc in Mathematics and Physics, before graduating from No. 190 Pilots’ Course in 2002.
-Dan was then posted to No. 36 Squadron at RAAF Base Richmond flying the C130H Hercules for seven years as a Tactical and Search and Rescue Captain.
+Dan was then posted to No. 36 Squadron at RAAF Base Richmond flying the C130H Hercules for seven years as a Tactical Captain.
 Throughout this time hewas involved with operations in East Timor, Solomon Islands, Tsunami Assist, and four tours of Iraq and Afghanistan.

 Away from work, Dan lives and trains on the mountain trails North of Sale, competing in several ultra marathons each year.
 He is also an accomplished bagpiper currently playing with Victoria's premier Grade 1 pipe band.
-Dan has over 4200 hours and over 1100 on the PC9/A. This is his first season with the Roulettes.
+Dan has over 4300 hours and over 1200 on the PC9/A. This is his second season with the Roulettes.

 Flight Lieutenant Andrew Lynch